Shadow Medicine

 SKILLS AND ABILITIES

-• Experienced in forensic psychology and the criminal justice system.
+• Extensive experience in forensic psychology and the criminal justice system, including culturally informed forensic evaluations.

-• Managerial, leadership, public speaking, event organizing and human resources experience.
+• Strong managerial, leadership, public speaking, human resources, event coordination, and community organizing experience.

 Licensed Psychologist